safe-global/safe-docs/pages/sdk-protocol-kit/reference/safe.md

 const protocolKit = await Safe.create({ ethAdapter, safeAddress })
 ```

-Initialization of a not deployed Safe using the `predictedSafe` property.
+Initialization of an undeployed Safe using the `predictedSafe` property.
 Because Safes are deployed in a deterministic way, passing a `predictedSafe` will allow to initialize the SDK with the Safe configuration and use it to some extent before it's deployed:

 ```typescript
 import Safe, { PredictedSafeProps } from '@safe-global/protocol-kit'